tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 On oxidation, glycol gives a variety of products depending on the nature of oxidizing agent and other reaction conditions.

-i) When nitric acid (or) alkaline potassium permanganate is used as the oxidizing agent, the following products are obtained.
+ When nitric acid (or) alkaline potassium permanganate is used as the oxidizing agent, the following products are obtained.
 ![glycol oxidation](120-oxidation-glycol.png)

 <!-- CH2OH